-AutoMixer AEC ANS Matrix Outputs Meters Home Inputs Home --- ------------- ------

-Channel Layout: The first four channels are the analog inputs and outputs.
-Channels 5-8, are Dante channels.
-Channel 9-10 is USBL IN and USBR IN on the input side then channel 9-10 is USBL OUT and USBR OUT on the output side.
+Channel Layout: On the input side the first 12 channels are the analog inputs and channel 13 is the USB input channel.
+On the output side the first 8 channels are analog outputs and channel 9 is the USB output channel.
 If the user is not in full screen mode, some channels may be hidden from view.

 Navigate through the channels by hovering the mouse over the channels and using the scroll wheel up or down or click on one channel then use the keyboard arrows to navigate.